 This last adventure from Chattanooga to Rhode Island was a long one.
 Thank goodness I had company on the trip!
 My boyfriend joined me on my travels.
 The first day we traversed from Chattanooga to the Shenandoah Valley in Virginia.

-We stopped along the way visiting a couple of really small towns that were picturesque but didn’t love dogs or people of color.
+We stopped along the way to visit a couple of really small towns that were picturesque but didn’t love dogs or people of color.
 Pretty sure we painted an interesting picture for these small towns based on the looks we got.
-It’s funny, we call ourselves salt and pepper and I recognize and understand that Larry and I have had a different experience of life.
+It’s funny, we call ourselves salt and pepper and I recognize and understand that Larry and I have had different experiences in life.
 Not just as male and female, athlete and non-athlete, privileged and underserved but also as white female and black male.

 What’s funny is that even though we call ourselves salt and pepper, I don’t necessarily think about how vast our differences are when it comes to how we see the world.
 I see the world as a friendly place, where I can walk around never having to worry that someone thinks I’m going to harm them in any way.
 I don’t have to measure my words or actions based on where I am.
 I never have to consider that I will be stopped by the police simply because of the color of my skin no matter where I am in the country.